-In season 2017, Michael performed the role of Der Minister in Victorian Opera's production of Die Prinzessin auf der Erbse.
+In 2017, Michael performed the role of Der Minister in Victorian Opera's production of Die Prinzessin auf der Erbse.
 For Opera Australia, he covered the role of Edrisi from Szymanowski's King Roger, a co-production between Opera Australia and the Royal Opera House, London.
-He also covered the two tenor roles of Marasquin and Pedro in Opera Australia’s Operetta Pastiche Two Weddings, One Bride at the Playhouse Theatre at the Sydney Opera House.
-Michael was fortunate to take over the role of Pedro for the last 14 performances.
+He also covered the two tenor roles of Marasquin and Pedro in Opera Australia’s Operetta Pastiche Two Weddings, One Bride at the Playhouse Theatre in the Sydney Opera House.
+Michael was fortunate to take over the role of Pedro from October.

 2018 was a momentous year for Michael as he relocated to Frankfurt am Main, Germany to take up a position as a member of Oper Frankfurt’s prestigious Opera Studio.
 On the Oper Frankfurt main stage he performed the roles of Ein Italienischer Saenger in Strauss’ Capriccio and Ein Offizier in Strauss’ Ariadne auf Naxos.
 Earlier that year in Australia, he debuted in role of Goro for Stonnington City Council’s The Classics: Opera (Madama Butterfly) concert series.
 He also participated in opera development workshops for two new works: Ned Kelly, for Lost and Found Opera in the Perth Festival and a new opera by Tim Finn, for New Zealand Opera.
 Between July and September, he reprised the role of Goro in Opera Australia’s touring production of Madama Butterfly.